 With all these challenges on a wedding day, you can imagine how excited we were to get a handheld apparatus that delivers clients like you studio-quality lighting.
 The MagMod MagBox is a new product that recently came on the market, and it has revolutionized our approach to portraiture.
 It has allowed us to make you and your beloved look like professional models with minimal setup time.
 The MagBox is basically an umbrella that is two feet in diameter at its widest.
 It has an attachment that we can affix to a stand or use as a handle.
 We attach our flash(es) to the back of the apparatus with a magnet.
 A white cloth then covers the opening.
 The latter diffuses the light emitted from the flashes, illuminating couples like you in a soft, flattering manner.

 The image posted here is a great example of what the MagBox is capable of.
-We took it during an engagement photo shoot at Great Falls in Northern Virginia.
-One of the future brides proposed to the other at that famous natural landmark, and they wanted it in the background of their engagement photos.
+We took it during an engagement photo shoot at Great Falls Park in Northern Virginia.
+One of the future brides had proposed to the other at that famous natural landmark, so they wanted it in the background of their engagement photos.
 They particularly liked the idea of a sunset shoot, so we knew we would need to bring artificial lighting.
-Without it, it is not possible to get both the sunset-lit sky and the brides exposed properly.
+Without it, it would not have been possible to get both the sunset-lit sky and the brides exposed properly.
 The former requires fairly dark exposure settings.
 There is not a lot of ambient light at dusk, so people typically require lighter exposures.
 Unless a Washington, DC, wedding photographer wants all of the shots to be silhouettes, they need to use dark settings and illuminate the couple with a flash.

 We got the brides-to-be in position on Olmsted Island just as the sun was sinking below the hills on the Virginia side of the falls.
 We started by posing them in a very flattering and romantic way.
 We asked them to both face the camera.
 That works well when there is a considerable height difference between the fiancés.
 As you can see, the taller bride was able to hug her future spouse from behind without obscuring her own face.
 Then we set our camera exposure to the correct level for the sky and water behind them.
 Finally, we aimed the MagBox at the brides.
 We stood a bit to the left of them, so that the shorter woman’s shadow did not fall on her partner’s face.
 Once all of this was set, we took the picture.